hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Regent's Canal.
 From Angel station it goes east to Victoria Park.
 From there you can continue south to Limehouse or north to Olympic Park from which you can continue north along the River Lee or south to Royal Observatory Greenwich (crossing under the Thames via Greenwich foot tunnel).
 * Don't miss the [Antepavilion's](https://www.antepavilion.org/) [Sharks!](https://goo.gl/maps/KW6meaFjbhmEEm2w8) visible from the Regent's Canal, in the water or on the roof.
 They are [a big deal](https://youtu.be/_8xhdL8BPvU).
-* Camden Passage - a charming bit of old London.
+* Camden Passage - a charming bit of old London, especially lively on weekends.
 * Upper street is a delightful place for a stroll.
 Islington Square is an new area created around the renovated 1990s General Post Office sorting depo.
 * [Union Chapel](https://unionchapel.org.uk/whats-on) - a beautiful venue hosting different types of events.
 * [Get Stuffed](https://www.thegetstuffed.co.uk/) - taxidermy shop fun to explore from the outside.
-* Richmond Avenue - many of the houses on this residential street are guarded by mini [sphinxes and obelisks](https://livinglondonhistory.com/surprising-places-to-see-ancient-egypt-in-london/) that were installed in 1841 at the height of Egypt-mania.
+* Richmond Avenue - houses on this residential street, between (51.538689, -0.111474) and (51.538698, -0.113564), are guarded by mini [sphinxes and obelisks](https://livinglondonhistory.com/surprising-places-to-see-ancient-egypt-in-london/) that were installed in 1841 at the height of Egypt-mania.
+For another example of Egypt-mania, see Gracepoint (161-169 Essex Road).
-* Exmouth Market - a wonderful place to hangout on a warm evening or for a morning coffee.
+* Exmouth Market - a wonderful place to hangout on a warm evening.
 * Neal's Yard Dairy - an excellent shop of British and Irish cheeses.
 Several locations, this is the most non-touristy.

 **Food:**
+* For amazing coffee, ask for frequently changing guest single origin beans at Morr (geek level coffee making).
+Pophams Bakery also has great coffee.
 * Tofu Vegan - vegan Chinese.
 Several locations.
 * Jam Delish - vegan Caribbean.
 * Berber & Q Shawarma Bar - Middle-eastern flavours.
 Their Berber & Q Grill House in Dalston is also good.
 * Zia Lucia - Italian pizzas, including their famous charcoal crust.
 Several locations.
+* Afghan Kitchen - amazing food.
+I'd go there every week, but the menu has not changed in the past 10 years.
 * [Towpath](https://www.towpathlondon.com/) - lovely outdoor restaurant on the canal in Islington, perfect for lunch or a dinner on a warm summer evening.
 * Cafe Tiffin - North Indian.
-* Pastries: Pophams, Sourdough Sophia (both with several locations).
+* Pastries: Pophams (several locations), Jolene (several locations).
 * Udderlicious for gelato (several locations).
 * Katsute 100 - a perfect place for a non-alcoholic drinks meeting in the evening.